 2. Use foil liners.
 These keto cranberry muffins stick to anything else I’ve tried, including paper liners and silicone cups.

 This recipe makes five keto cranberry muffins, but you can easily double it and make ten.
 Once completely cool, they keep well in an airtight container in the fridge for 4-5 days.
-I gently reheat them in the microwave, on low.
+I gently reheat them in the microwave, on 50% power.
 They also freeze well.